 AutoTune step by step

 b.
-Switch on the agitator
+Turn on the mixer

-set an AutoTune target temperature
+2. Set a AutoTune target temperature

 a. the target temperature should be 50°C or more.

-b. the target temperature should be at least 10°C above the current actual temperature.
+b.
+The target temperature should be at least 10°C above the current actual temperature.

-save this setting
+5. Save this setting

 The AutoTune process consists of two phases.
-Phase 1 is heating up to the target temperature.
-When the target temperature is reached, the induction hob is switched off.
+Phase 1 is heating to the target temperature.
+When the target temperature is reached, the hob is switched off.
 The target temperature is sometimes significantly exceeded by 2-3°C. Significantly exceeding the target temperature is necessary for the AutoTune process.
 This is followed by a cooling phase below the target temperature.
 These two phases are repeated 5 times.
 Depending on the environment, the AutoTune process takes a relatively long time (90 minutes or more).
-Most of the time is required during the cooling phases.
-The better a brew kettle is insulated, the longer the AutoTune process and the cooling phase will take.
-The AutoTune process should be carried out at a typical mash temperature of approx. 60°C. The current status is displayed in the ‘AutoTune process 0/5’ column.
+Most of the time is needed during the cooling phases.
+The better a brew kettle is insulated, the longer the AutoTune process or the cooling phase lasts.
+The AutoTune process should be carried out at a typical mash temperature of approx. 60°C. The current status is displayed in the “AutoTune Process 0/5” column.
 The first number is the current step and the second number is the number of AutoTune steps expected to be required.
 Measured values are determined during the AutoTune process.
 The measured values are constantly checked.
 If a measured value shows a deviation, the measurement is repeated.
-‘AutoTune process 6/5’ is displayed during a repetition.
+If repeated, "AutoTune Process 6/5" is displayed.
 A maximum of 20 repetitions are carried out.
-The result of AutoTune is displayed in the PID Manager tab of the GGM IDS settings:
+The result of AutoTune is displayed in the GGM IDS settings in the PID Manager tab:

-When the AutoTune process has finished and ‘AutoTune debug’ has been activated, the ‘autotune_log.txt’ log can be viewed via the Explorer.
-All information is logged in this log file.
-In the file ‘idsAutoTune.txt’ or ‘hltAutoTune.txt’, the result of AutoTune is saved in JSON format.
-Both files are purely informative and are not required for operation.
-The PID values are listed in these files according to various calculation methods.
+When the AutoTune process has ended and "AutoTune debug" has been activated, the log "AutoTune_log.txt" can be viewed via Explorer.
+All information is recorded in this log file.
+The result of AutoTune is saved in JSON format in the files "idsAutoTune.txt", "sudAutoTune.txt" or "hltAutoTune.txt".
+The files are purely informational and are not required for operation.
+In these files the PID values are listed according to different calculation methods.

 The following calculation methods are listed in the log: